joserequenaidv/my-eoi/README.md

   - Description
   - Picture
   - Social media / Personal web / Where to contact them

+- Do a more interactive repository by linking README's instead of directories.

 - Add more content to index
   - Language